 My grandma, along with another Friendship Force ambassador named Joby, spent the first week of their two-week Korea trip staying with a host family in Seoul.
 This must have been overwhelming, not only visiting a completely foreign land but being immersed in its culture 24/7.
 But I think my grandma really enjoyed it, and got along especially well with her hosts.

 Their hosts were a married couple, Mr. Ha and Mrs. Lee — as my grandma discovered, Korean women don’t change their last names after marriage.
-Mr. Ha owned two textile factories, one right beside the family home.
+Mr. Ha owned textile and garment factories, located right beside the family home.
 The couple had three sons, ages 11, 9, and 7, whom my grandma called “beautifully mannered” and “a pleasure.”
-Also in the mix were a grandmother who lived down the street and at least one uncle who was a university student and helped out with interpreting.
+Also in the mix were a grandmother who lived down the street and at least one uncle, who was studying English literature in college and helped out with interpreting.

 Communication between hosts and guests was a challenge.
 As my grandma explained, even though Korean students learned English in school, “few [had] the opportunity to speak it.”
 But they figured it out:

 Mr. Ha had 10 years of English and at first was hesitant to speak, but by the end of the first week he was completing simple sentences and using his old well-thumbed English/Korean dictionary.
 The whole family was warm and outgoing and we had a great time pointing and laughing and making faces — but communicating, and no one was embarrassed by our pidgin-type conversations.